 - The Build Menu has changed to a Grid Layout.

-- The Basic Structure components have changed to Timber, Stone and Ally.
+- The Basic Structure components have changed to Timber, Stone and Alloy.
 They carry more decoration and intelligently adapt to where they are used in a building.

 - You can now place a Galactic Trade Terminal on a Basic Wall.